-All of these are challenging questions that all have their importance and… value.
-They operate based on the premise that “value” is a term known by the one who answers.
-The term itself has several meanings, and people assign to it numerous other meanings but the most incorrect assumptions which are made about the form and content of “value”, in my opinion, are the ones below.
+These are challenging questions that all have their importance and… value.
+However, they operate based on the premise that “value” is a term known by the one who answers.
+The word itself has several meanings, and people assign its numerous other meanings.
+Still, the most incorrect assumptions made about the form and content of “value”, in my opinion, are the ones below.
 The examples that I will give next are typical thinking mechanisms that illustrate relativity:

 - “Everybody has or should have the same values because some values are implicit using <<common sense>> -> consequently, “if I have a certain value, I suppose that the other person has the same value, and if it isn’t so, I get upset”;

 - “If you and I have the same value, then we will make the same decision/choice depending on this value” -> consequently, “if you also think X, then you must decide/choose Y”;

 - “There are inferior values and superior values” -> consequently, a <<negative value>>, for instance: <<convenience>>, is not a value but a non-value; moreover, those who have such values are themselves non-values”;